 - Semester Two - Four Minor Scales due Feb, Mar, Apr (I will assign which scales)

 Let me know if you have questions or problems - I’m always happy to help!

 Each student in this ensemble will sign a form stating that they will adhere to the School District Policies regarding their behavior while traveling anywhere off school grounds as a representative of Cd'A HS.
 These policies will be enforced to their full extent.
 Each student in this ensemble is requested to pay the $25 transportation fee to the Activities Secretary.
 (Students will be required to register through Register My Athlete for tracking purposes)

 For this ensemble, ladies will wear a black skirt or pants, and a white LONG SLEEVE blouse.
 Men will wear a white LONG SLEEVE dress shirt (with a collar and buttons), black pants, black socks, and black shoes.

-Grades for this ensemble will be broken up into three categories;
+Grades for this ensemble will be broken up into four categories;